outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

+    - identify structures that can be used as filters of solution structures like solution components, based on insights connecting relevant structures like solutions/errors ('solutions should be as different as possible from errors')
+      - example: an 'optimal/good' solution function range can be built with a set of functions/variables, but if one of those functions/variables can convert a solution in that range to a bad solution with minimal effort (as in a probable change or adjacent/linear combination), those functions/variables are less likely to be the correct set, bc a system that is observable (such as the system described by the variables) is usually more stable & therefore consistent over time & robust to change

     - identify structures ('function sets') with the same useful metrics ('differences producible with that structure') that can be used to connect useful structures like 'different abstract layers of a problem-solving intent implementation' or 'connect inputs/outputs'
       - example: identify function sets that produce the same difference types/degrees/levels/structures and use these as default alternate abstraction levels of an implementation of a problem-solving intent (the different layers & sub-queries of an interface query)